10 Easy Moves to Build a Classroom Culture That Works (and Feels Good)

 If you’re craving classroom-culture strategies that go deeper than cute décor or sticker charts, you’re in the right place.

-These aren’t fluff moves.
-They’re power moves—the kind that build community, support behavior, and make teaching feel lighter instead of heavier.
+They’re power moves — the kind that build community, support behavior, and make teaching feel lighter instead of heavier.

-Before we dive in, grab the free Talk Like a Top TEN Teacher™ Preview — a quick, practical look at identity-building language that boosts engagement from Day One.
+Grab the free Talk Like a Top TEN Teacher™ Preview — a quick, practical look at identity-building language that boosts engagement from Day One.

-Now, let’s jump into ten simple strategies you can use immediately to build a strong classroom culture—fast.
+Now let’s jump into ten simple strategies you can use immediately to build a strong classroom culture — fast.

 1. Address the Class with Inspiring Terms

-Start the day with intention.
 Skip the generic “boys and girls” and choose language that builds pride and ownership:

 “Good morning, Mathematicians.”